MuhammadHassanBashir/PROBELM-SOLVING-NOTES-RECORD/README.md

 * screen/tmux - Terminal multiplexer

+## what is the difference b/w ss , netstat , lsof

 Purpose: ss is used to display detailed information about network sockets.
 It can show all established network connections, listening sockets, and even packet statistics.

     ss -tuln: List all listening TCP and UDP sockets.